This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 - If you don’t like pastes, you have another method of using baking soda.
-Fill a bucket with water, one cup dish soap and 60 ml baking soda.
-Soak for one hour before you rinse, dry and oil your grates.
+Fill a bucket with water, one cup dish soap, and 60 ml baking soda.
+Soak for one hour before you rinse, dry, and oil your grates.

 4. Kosher salt

-Make a paste using Kosher salt (coarse salt without iodine) and water and apply it on the rust.
+Make a paste using Kosher salt (coarse salt without iodine) and water and apply it to the rust.
 Scrub away till the rust comes off.
 Wash the grate with warm water, dry and oil it.